k-dx/react-todo/README.md

+# React todo app

+A simple React todo app with pagination and user-decided number of items per page.
+Tailwind for styling.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.